-- If you are using an attached client workstation to perform the installation, perform the following steps: - 1) Ensure that the requirements specified in "Using an attached client" on page 27 are met. - Ensure that the Host Servers option is installed and running on the AS/400 machine.
-You can start Host Servers by using the Start Host Servers (STRHOSTSVR) command at a Control Language (CL) prompt. - 3) Ensure that TCP/IP is installed and running on the AS/400 machine.
-You can start TCP/IP by using the Start TCP/IP (STRTCP) command at a CL prompt. - 4) On the workstation, open a command prompt and change to the AS400 directory of the MQSeries Adapter Kernel installation media (either local area network or CD-ROM). - 5) If the workstation is running JDK 1.1.8, enter the following command:

-jre -cp installAS400.jar; run -os400
+- If you are using an attached client workstation to perform the installation, perform the following steps: - Step a.
+Ensure that the requirements specified in "Using an attached client" on page 33 are met. - Step b.
+Ensure that the Host Servers option is installed and running on the AS/400 machine.
+You can start Host Servers by using the Start Host Servers (STRHOSTSVR) command at a CL prompt. - Step c.
+Ensure that TCP/IP is installed and running on the AS/400 machine.
+You can start TCP/IP by using the Start TCP/IP (STRTCP) command at a CL prompt. - Step d.
+On the workstation, open a command prompt and change to the AS400 directory of the MQSeries Adapter Kernel installation media (either local area network or CD-ROM). - Step e.
+Enter the following command: java -classpath installAS400.jar; run -os400 - Step 4.

-If the workstation is running JDK 1.2.2 or higher, enter the following command:

-java -classpath installAS400.jar; run -os400

-- c.
 The installation program begins and displays the Signon to AS/400 panel.
-Enter the TCP/IP address of the AS/400 machine in the System: field and your user ID and password in the corresponding fields.
-Ignore the Default User checkbox.
-Click Next. - d.
+Enter the TCP/IP address of the AS/400 machine in the

+- System: field and your user ID and password in the corresponding fields.
+Do not check the Default User checkbox.
+Click Next. - Step 5.
 Follow the prompts provided by the installation program.
 Depending on the speed of your network and machines, the installation process can take up to one hour to complete.
-A progress bar displayed on the workstation indicates the status of the installation.

-Note that on OS/400, MQSeries Adapter Kernel is always installed in the /QIBM/ProdData/mqak directory in the root of the integrated file system (IFS).

-- e.
-Set the CLASSPATH, PATH, and QIBM_MULTI_THREADED environment variables, as follows: - Add the /QIBM/ProdData/mqak/bin directory to the CLASSPATH environment variable. - Add the /QIBM/ProdData/mqak/bin directory to the PATH environment variable. - Set the QIBM_MULTI_THREADED environment variable to Y. - f.
-Add the library MQAK to the QSYS.LIB library list. - Step 8.
+A progress bar displayed on the workstation indicates the status of the installation. - Note that on OS/400, MQSeries Adapter Kernel is always installed in the /QIBM/ProdData/mqak directory in the root of the integrated file system (IFS). - Step 6.
+Set the CLASSPATH, PATH, and QIBM_MULTI_THREADED environment variables as follows: - Add the /QIBM/ProdData/mqak/bin directory to the CLASSPATH environment variable. - Add the /QIBM/ProdData/mqak/bin directory to the PATH environment variable. - Set the QIBM MULTI THREADED environment variable to Y. - Step 7.
+Add the library MQAK to the QSYS.LIB library list.

 Kernel installation is complete.
 As installed, the kernel is configured to support verification, not to support production at your particular site.
-Verify the installation by performing the steps listed in "Verifying the installation" on page 38.
-After you have verified the installation, return to the next step in this installation procedure to set environment variables and move several configuration files to support production at your site. - Step 9.
-Decide where you want to put two configuration files, aqmsetup and aqmconfig.xml, that are used in production.
-For more information on these files, see "Configuring the kernel" on page 46.
+Verify the installation by performing the steps listed in "Verifying the installation" on page 43.
+After you have verified the installation, follow the steps in "Completing the post-installation" to set environment variables and move several configuration files to support production at your site.

+Install the kernel on other computers as required.

+Completing the post-installation

+After installing the kernel, perform the following steps:

+Step 1.
+Decide where to put the aqmsetup and aqmconfig.xml files, which are used to configure the kernel.
+For more information on these files, see "Configuring the kernel" on page 56.